-Yoga builds strength”One of the best things about yoga is it makes you stronger all over,” says Santa Monica YogaWorks instructor Julie Jacobs.
-You’ll need that strength in your lower body to carry the added pregnancy weight and compensate for changes in balance.
-And you’ll need it in your upper body to handle the weight you’ll be carrying around for the year or so after birth… your baby!
+“One of the best things about yoga is it makes you stronger all over,” says Santa Monica YogaWorks instructor Julie Jacobs.
+You’ll need that strength in your lower body to carry the added pregnancy weight and compensate for changes in balance, and you’ll need it in your upper body to handle the weight you’ll be carrying around for the year or so after birth, your baby!

 2: Yoga helps relieve aches and pains

 Back pain is a common pregnancy complaint, often worsening as the weight of the uterus (and the baby in it) increases.
 Prenatal yoga strengthens the muscles that support this weight, taking pressure off the lower back.
 Many women experience irritation of the sciatic nerve during pregnancy, and yoga can also be great for this.
-The pigeon pose and half-moon pose can stretch this area to relieve pain, and inversions can help make space in the pelvis to lessen irritation.
+So as well as getting something like the Best Latex Mattress for back pain, doing exercises like the pigeon pose and half-moon pose can stretch this area to relieve pain, and inversions can help make space in the pelvis to lessen the irritation.

 3: Yoga teaches you to breathe